mportesdev/handpick/README.rst

     a Boolean value.
 If ``predicate`` is not callable, equality will be used as the picking criteria, i.e. objects for which ``obj == predicate`` will be yielded.

+    By default, containers of other objects are yielded just like any other objects.
+To exclude containers, set ``containers`` to False.

     When traversing a mapping, only its values are inspected by default.
 If ``dict_keys`` is set to True, both keys and values of the